-Guest post Sheri Byrne-Haber discusses the importance of accessibility for a person in a wheelchair or with a disability.
+Guest post Sheri Byrne-Haber discusses how to check that your event is accessible for all.
 Sheri Byrne-Haber is a CPACC Certified Accessibility professional with degrees in CS, law, business.
 Sheri is also a wheelchair user w/ a deaf daughter.

 As someone in technology with a long-standing mobility problem, I have been to a LOT of meetings.
 Looking just from the perspective of access, most of them have been OK, some have been really good, but some have been embarrassingly difficult and awkward to downright inaccessible.